 There are two University of Rochester teaching hospitals and several urgent care centers very close to campus for care of urgent medical issues when the SHC is closed.

-For more information about resources for urgencies and emergencies when the SHC is closed is available on our When We Are Closed page.
+For more information about resources for urgencies and emergencies when the SHC is closed visit our When We Are Closed page.

 RIT Student Health Center